alirzx/Object-Detection-on-image-using-pretrained-YOLOv8-Model/README.md

 GitHub: alirzx

-Enjoy using the Object Detection on Images Using Pretrained YOLOv8 Model application! 🚀
+Enjoy using the Object Detection on Images Using Pretrained YOLOv8 Model application! 🚀😊

-This README is designed to be professional, user-friendly, and informative, making it easy for users and contributors to understand and use your project.
-Let me know if you’d like to add or modify anything! 😊